kwalczak80/Speedy-cars/README.md

   - A confirmation message is displayed on the screen if the test drive booking was successful.
   - The **Change** button works correctly and the correct page is loaded after the form submission
 - Delete test drive
-  - A proper message is displayed each time when the user wants to cancel the test drive
+  - A proper message is displayed each time the user wants to cancel the test drive
   - **Cancel** button returns to the dashboard
   - The "Yes" button deletes the test drive and returns to the dashboard page.